-The Sustainability and Climate Change Committee website has only one landing site and it comes with a few resources.
-The webpage mentions that the resources section is frequently updated.
+There is currently no website dedicated to the Planetary Health Research Lab.

 2.5.
 Has your institution recently hosted a conference or symposium on topics related to planetary health?

-Yes, the medical school has hosted at least one conference or symposium on topics related to 4 planetary health in the past year.
-Yes, the institution has hosted at least one conference or symposium on topics related to 3 planetary health in the past year.
-Yes, the institution has hosted a conference on topics related to planetary health in the past three 2 vears.
-The institution has not hosted any conferences directly, but they have provided financial support 1 for a local planetary health event.
-No, the institution has not hosted a conference on topics related to planetary health in the past 0 three years.
+Yes, the institution has hosted at least one conference or symposium on topics related to planetary health in the past year.
+(4 points)

+Yes, the institution has hosted at least one conference or symposium on topics related to sustainable healthcare/vetcare in the past year.
+(3 points)

+Yes, the institution has hosted a conference on topics related to planetary health / sustainable healthcare/vetcare in the past three years.
+(2 points)

+The institution has not hosted any conferences directly, but they have provided financial support for a local planetary health event.
+(1 point)

+No, the institution has not hosted a conference on topics related to planetary health in the past three years.
+(0 points)

 Score explanation: The CASCADES Summer Institute on Sustainable Health Systems was created to provide trainees with the opportunity to increase awareness of sustainable health systems and current action in Canada.
 The organization holds this event each summer at universities across Canada, with uOttawa hosting the event annually since 2022.
-In 2023, the event took place from June 19-22 in a hybrid format at the Peter Morand building and was hosted by Dr. Husein Moloo.
+In 2024, the event took place from June 10-13 at the Peter Morand building and was hosted by Dr. Husein Moloo.
 As detailed on the CASCADES website, "through guided learning activities, meetings with local sustainability leaders and nation-wide panel discussions, the Summer Institute aims to develop trainee knowledge, leadership skills and capabilities, and build professional, interdisciplinary networks of trainees and professionals with shared interests."
 This event is open to all uOttawa trainees in the Faculty of Medicine, bringing together an interdisciplinary group of residents and medical students, as well as pharmacy and graduate students.
+The conference is set to run from June 9-12, 2025 this year.
+Other specialty-focused conferences, such as those for Family Medicine and Radiology, have also integrated planetary health discussions into their program.
+There are plans for a future conference on planetary health in November 2025 which spans all departments.

 2.6.
-Is your medical school a member of a national or international planetary health or ESH organization?
+Is your institution a member of a national or international planetary health or ESH/ESV organisation?

-- Yes, the medical school is a member of a national or international planetary health or ESH organization - 0 No, the medical school is not a member of such an organization
+Yes, the institution is a member of a national or international planetary health or ESH/ESV organisation.
+(1 points)

+No, the institution is not a member of such an organisation.
+(0 points)